oclif/oclif.github.io/docs/features.md

 No CLI framework would be complete without a flag parser.
 We've built a custom one from years of experimentation that we feel consistently handles user input flexible enough for the user to be able to easily use the CLI in ways they expect, but without compromising strictness guarantees to the developer.

+### Configurable Topic Separators

+By default topics will be separated with colons, e.g. `my:awesome:command`.
+However, you have the option to use spaces if you prefer, e.g. `my awesome command`.

 ### Super Speed

 The overhead for running an oclif CLI command is almost nothing.
-[It requires very few dependencies](https://www.npmjs.com/package/@oclif/command?activeTab=dependencies) (only 35 dependencies in a minimal setup—including all transitive dependencies).
+[It requires very few dependencies](https://www.npmjs.com/package/@oclif/core?activeTab=dependencies) (only 35 dependencies in a minimal setup—including all transitive dependencies).
 Also, only the command to be executed will be required with node.
 So large CLIs with many commands will load just as fast as a small one with a single command.

 ### CLI Generator